seamplex/libreblackjack/doc/conf.md

   b. the hand is over and `new_hand_reset_cards` is `true`, or
   c. `quit_when_arranged_cards_run_out` is true, in which case the program exits.

+A zero or `XX` means a placeholder for an actual random card.
+So for example `JS XX AC` will give the Jack of Spades, a random card and te Ace of Clubs.

 **Default**
 Empty list